 This weekend Ilana came over for tea and carrot cake.
-Now we talk about other things (like how we seem to be getting old for no reason whatsoever).
+Now we talk about food all the time.
 And while my husband complained that this cake needed more sugar, Ilana agreed with me that it was just fine.

-The ingredients in this cake are nothing unusual, but the combination takes it to another level.
+The ingredients in this coconut carrot cake are nothing unusual, but the combination of flavors and textures takes it to another level.
 I don't know you, but ginger and coconut are some of my favorite food ingredients.

 Another thing I love about it is how easy it is to make.
 You don't need any rare tools, or slave over it for hours, which makes it perfect to save on short notice.

-Friends will love it, and you'll be asked to make it often afterwards.
+Friends will love it, and you'll be asked to make it often afterward.

-- Whisk together flour, ginger, cinnamon, baking powder and salt.
+- Combining dry ingredients: In a large bowl, and with a wire whisk, combine flour, ginger, cinnamon, baking powder, and salt.
 Set aside.

-- Pour the batter into the mold and bake for 25 minutes, or until a knife inserted in the middle comes out clean.
-Remove from the oven and cool to room temperature.
-Don't turn off the oven and proceed to next step.
+- Baking: Cook in the preheated oven for 25 minutes, or until a toothpick inserted in the middle comes out clean.
+Remove from the oven and cool to room temperature on a wire rack.
+Don't turn off the oven and proceed to the next step.